Disney's Villains' Revenge: Plot

 The villains steal the happy ending pages, changing the bedroom into a battlefield mixed with their four areas.
-The player uses the book as a shield to deflect the villains' attacks and defeats each one (Hook is sent flying by a reflected cannonball, the Wicked Queen Grimhilde as Old-Hag Witch is seemingly frightened to death by her own reflection when it shattered, the Queen of Hearts surrenders when a hedge maze topiary statue she hides in is destroyed by the player shooting Hedgehogs, and the Ringmaster is knocked unconscious by a well aimed custard pie).
-All of the happy endings are restored at the end of the game.
+The player uses the book as a shield to deflect the villains' attacks and defeats each one (Hook is sent flying by a reflected cannonball, Queen Grimhilde is seemingly frightened to death by her own reflection when it shattered, the Queen of Hearts surrenders when a hedge maze topiary statue she hides in is destroyed by the player shooting hedgehogs, and the Ringmaster is knocked unconscious by a well aimed custard pie).
+All of the happy endings are restored at the end of the game with a new story called "Villain's Night Out" telling of how Jiminy redeems himself and the player who saves the heroes and becomes the greatest one of all.
+As reward the Blue Fairy said the player can visit those worlds again anytime and leaves a surprise in the toys the player owns before leaving.

 Gameplay

 The gameplay is an interactive point-and-click style that can take various forms.
 The cursor usually resembles Jiminy's glove.
 Most of the games involve a click-and-drag routine (e.g. dragging branches of thorns off of a trapped Jiminy in the Snow White world).
 In the Queen of Hearts labyrinth world, the player has to listen out for Alice's voice and decide on a direction to go in the maze to locate her head.
 In the Neverland world, the player has to move the mouse to combat Captain Hook with a sword, through which the mouse's movements are shown, much like how the Wii gameplay works.

 In the final boss battles against the game's four villains, the game goes into a point of view similar to what one might find in a first-person shooter game.
 The player uses the storybook as a shield to block and deflect fired projectiles at the enemies of the game.
 Upon completing the game, several minigames are unlocked.